Kranthikumar2555/AccountManagement/README.md

-# Project Name
+# Feedback Management System

 ## Overview

-**Project Name** is an ASP.NET Core MVC application that allows users to submit feedback for a mobile app.
+**Feedback Management System** is an ASP.NET Core MVC application that allows users to submit feedback for a mobile app.
 The feedback is stored securely in a SQL Server database, with the email address encrypted for privacy.
 The project also integrates with external bug tracking systems like GitHub Issues to create bug reports from user feedback.

 ## Features